chn-lee-yumi/MaterialSearch/README_EN.md

 1. The path to save the database
 2. The scan paths on your local machine and the paths to be mounted inside the container
-3. Prepare a `config.py` file based on your path information
-4. Modify the `volume` paths in the `docker-compose.yml` file according to your path information
+3. You can configure through modifying the `environment` and `volumes` sections in the `docker-compose.yml` file
-5. If you plan to use GPU acceleration, uncomment the corresponding section in the `docker-compose.yml` file
+4. If you plan to use GPU acceleration, uncomment the corresponding section in the `docker-compose.yml` file

 Please refer to the `docker-compose.yml` file for details, as it contains detailed comments.